Skip to Content

 You’ll find extra bees at Tarhill too because it also has honey bee hives to help with pollination.
 100,000 very happy bumble bees at the farm makes for an extra special buzz!
 You can also book a tour of the distillery.

 Have you visited a fragrant field of lavender?
-If not you should, it’s a wonderful experience.
+If not you should, it’s a wonderful experience and makes for a lovely day out if you take a picnic.

 Love it?
 Pin it!
 Share it!